 OmniRat was launched in 2012 and is the first example of a successful knock-out of the endogenous rat immunoglobulin genes coupled with transgenesis of human counterparts.
 OmniRat produces a diverse repertoire of antibodies with human idiotypes and immunological characteristics that are comparable to antibodies from wildtype animals.
-OmniRat provides cross-reactivity against mouse orthologs of human therapeutic targets, which may streamline preclinical development by obviating the need for surrogate antibodies, and thereby may decrease clinical risks.
+OmniRat provides cross-reactivity against mouse orthologs of human therapeutic targets, which may streamline preclinical development by obviating the need for surrogate antibodies and thereby may decrease clinical risks.
 The OmniRat has been engineered to contain functional recombinant immunoglobulin loci, use the full repertoire of human germline genes with similar frequency as humans, and rearrange functional human immunoglobulin genes.
 The animals are bred on a mixed genetic background to further diversify the antibody repertoire and feature different light chain isotypes designed to provide flexibility around partners' needs and technology.
 The OmniRat shows high expression, normal human CDR-H3 length distribution, and normal hypermutation and affinity maturation.
-As of December 31, 2023, there are three approved OmniRat-derived antibodies and 24 additional antibodies in clinical development by our partners.
+As of December 31, 2024, there are three approved products based on an OmniRat-derived antibody and 24 additional programs based on an OmniRat-derived antibody in clinical development by our partners.